vectranetworks/vectra_api_tools/README.md

 * _modules_ - this directory contains the modules associated with the VAT library
 * _scripts_ - collection of scripts to interact with the Vectra api.
 These scripts can be used as-is or as a reference on how to leverage the VAT library
 * _test_ - collection of tests that can be used to validate the VAT library
-* _Vectra\_APIv1.postman\_collection_ is a Postman collection for the Vectra API.
-It has all of the current endpoints and and associated parameters for each endpoint

 **Wiki**
 https://github.com/vectranetworks/vectra_api_tools/wiki